What Secure Act 2.0 means for student loans

 March 23, 2023

-Secure Act 2.0, a bipartisan retirement package, was passed as part of the $1.7T spending bill at the end of 2022 and included one very important provision for people who have student loans.
+Secure Act 2.0, a bipartisan retirement package, was passed as part of the $1.7T spending bill at the end of 2022 and included one very important provision for people who have student loans: the ability for employers to make matching 401(k) contributions against employee student loan payments.

-Here’s what you need to know about what Secure Act 2.0 means for employees with student loans:
+Not sure what that means?
+Not to worry!
+We'll break down what you need to know about how Secure Act 2.0 affects employees with student loans.

 How does Secure Act 2.0 impact people with student loans?